SarangNasare/M2-EmbSys/02_Project/01_Requirments/README.md

 # 5W and 1H
  ## Who
-  * Any persone who is in need of fast transaction.
+  * Any persone who is in need automaic system.

  ## What
-  * Automatic machine which can withdraw or deposit money easily.
+  * Automatic machine which can which chan turn on or off the motor whenever required.

  ## When
   * Available anytime.